 Your own name will be at the top of the list with your phone number.
 Ask riders to photograph that or make a note of it so that they have your number if they get lost.

-Riders at the meet will be looking out for you and some riders may be new to the club.
-New riders will need to write their details onto the sheet, including an email so we can prompt them to join once they have completed 3 rides
+Riders at the meet will be looking out for you; some riders may be new to the club.

 Welcome new riders and introduce them to the group.
 Check they have the right kit – and point them at Winnie for tubes etc if needed.
 Speak to them about their riding experience and make a call if you think they are in the wrong group.
 It’s much better for them to try a group that is easy for them to start with and to move up than it is to have a ride where they struggle and hold everyone else up.

-It is often a good idea, particularly if you have a number of new faces, to have a quick briefing before you set off.
+It is often a good idea to have a quick briefing before you set off, particularly if you have a number of new faces.
 Introduce new riders and explain clearly any particular points you want to make.
 If you are more comfortable leading at the front, tell people you want them to stay behind you and that you will indicate when it is ok for them to go ahead.
-A short description of the route is helpful, in case people get separated.
+A short description of the route is helpful in case people get separated.

 Ensure that all riders are wearing an approved cycle helmet